rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 I will argue that the pragmatic empirical mindset is dominant.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
 Good communication requires an effort of understanding these contexts.
 IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
 In this post I will try to present my honest opinions about the empirical and deductive mindsets.
 You may disagree with my opinions, please let me know if you do.
 The point is to get these contexts right and to have all of us think about them a little.
-Search for context is often the most important element in empirical reasoning, if we want to be any good at this empirical thing we better improve on the task of understanding each other!
+Search for contributing factors and causality is often the most important element in empirical reasoning, if we want to be any good at this empirical thing we better improve on the task of understanding each other!

 Fairness and lack of bias are needed in proper empirical reasoning as well, both are rare but beautiful if encountered in human interactions.
 My programming interests are quite theoretical, and thus, this post is likely to have some unintended bias.
 Also, these are my opinions, not an attempt at a scientifically sound reasoning.